Master of Speech Pathology

 - 6.25 pts

 The Clinical Processes B subject continues from knowledge and skills gained in Clinical Processes A, from Semester 1.
-The student will develop their clinical communication skills (listening skills, empathy, informational and affective counselling) and apply these to the professional context.
-This subject will build upon skills of self-review and reflection that were established in Clinical Processes A. This subject will provide opportunities for students to plan management strategies for a range of simulated cases.
-It will involve development of skills such as planning session goals, and accurately reporting on clinical sessions.
-Clinical Processes B will provide an introduction to the principles of evidence based practice, and critical appraisal of the literature.
-This subject is structured around 12 workshops, and includes group discussions/activities, videos, the use of standardised and ‘simulated’ patients and role play.
+Students will develop their understanding of processes of speech pathology practice relevant to client management, including treatment planning and implementation, outcome measurement and handover.
+This subject will build upon skills of self-review and reflection that were established in Clinical Processes A. Clinical Processes B will provide an introduction to the principles of evidence-based practice, and critical appraisal of the literature.
+This subject is structured around workshops with group discussions/activities, interactive learning and role play.

 - 6.25 pts